While working on your college to-do list, you will need to make time to make your college applications stand out.

 Choose a topic you're passionate about.

-Whether you're asked to answer a question, focus on a specific topic or allowed to write anything you want, if your essay is about something important to you, your writing is likely to be better than if you don't care about the subject.
+Whether you're asked to answer a question, focus on a specific topic or write anything you want, if your essay is about something important to you, your writing is likely to be better than if you don't care about the subject.
 Try to find a way to make the essay about your life's passions, and bring that topic to life.

 You want to engage the person reading your essay as quickly as possible because he or she probably has hundreds more to read.
 Begin with an amusing or vivid anecdote that fits your essay or focus on a compelling introduction to capture the reader's attention.